Article: Vertical Navigation vs Horizontal Navigation

-Before setting out to design a website several elements are discussed with the client.
+Before setting out to design a website for our client several elements are discussed with the client.
 One of the most important questions is navigation, specifically whether we will use horizontal navigation or vertical navigation.

-As internet marketing experts we know what really works and why.
-Below you'll find the pros and cons of each.
-Then we'll tell you what really works.
+experts we have a really good idea about what works and why.
+Below you'll find the pros and cons for each type.
+Then we'll tell you what we think really works.